TheKobeCode/devit/README.md

-# devit
+# CodeBit
-The repo for Devit app
+The repo for CodeBit app